-The Soil Stripping Management Plan presents the proposed soil stripping activities for the project.
+The Soil Stripping Management Plan presents the soil stripping activities for the project.
 Scheduling for soil stripping is provided in the Mining Operations Plan prepared in accordance with the Mining Lease requirements imposed by the DPI.
-The following comments are provided in relation soil stripping during construction:

-- Soil stripping has been carried out in the Pit, Northern and Southern Tailings Storage Facilities, Cowal West Hill quarry area and the explosives magazine area. - The topsoil stockpile database is updated as new mining stockpile information is obtained.
-The segregation of topsoil and infill material onto stockpiles continues.
-The material on these stockpiles will be managed in accordance with the Soil Stripping Management Plan and rehabilitation strategies.
+Soil stripping has been carried out in the Mine Pit, Northern and Southern Tailings Storage Facilities, Cowal West Hill quarry area and the explosives magazine area, and the waste emplacement areas.

+The topsoil stockpile database is updated as new mining stockpile information is obtained.
+The segregation of topsoil and infill material onto stockpiles continues and the material on these stockpiles is managed in accordance with the Soil Stripping Management Plan and rehabilitation strategies.